MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-low-energy-audio.md

 When its **[EvtAcxStreamRun](/windows-hardware/drivers/ddi/acxstreams/nc-acxstreams-evt_acx_stream_run)** callback is invoked, the Bluetooth LE Audio profile:

 1. Applies any data path configuration settings set by the ACX streaming driver in the stream creation procedure using the HCI_Configure_Data_Path command.
-1. Begins the stream start procedure by either:
+1. Begins the stream start procedure by:
    1. Performing the BAP unicast stream Enable procedure for a unicast stream:
       1. Sending the Enable operation to the remote endpoints.
       1. Creating CISes if they aren't already created using the HCI_LE_Create_CIS command.
-   1. Performing the BAP establish broadcast audio stream procedure for a broadcast stream.
 1. If the data path isn't already configured, the Bluetooth LE Audio profile:
    1. Establishes the ISO data paths using the HCI_LE_Setup_ISO_Data_Path command
       1. If the IHV ACX streaming driver sets the *BluetoothLEAudio_CodecCapabilities* property, the value of the Codec_ID field in HCI_LE_Setup_ISO_Data_Path shall be set to transparent (0x3) as defined in the Bluetooth Assigned Numbers.
 Otherwise, the value shall be the same as the Codec ID used in the config codec operation in the stream creation procedure.